NordicSemiconductor/ble-sdk-arduino/README.md

 ####Start using the SDK
 1. Download the SDK by clicking "Download ZIP" at the bottom of the right side menu.
-2. Unzip the file.
-3. In the arduino IDE, click 'Sketch' and choose 'Import library' and 'Add Library...'
+2. In the arduino IDE, click 'Sketch' and choose 'Import library' and 'Add .ZIP Library...'
-4. From the ble-sdk-arduino folder, choose to import the \libraries\BLE folder.
+3. Choose the zip file just downloaded to import.

 ####When using the Bluetooth low energy shield v.1.1 or v.2012.07:
 Plug the Bluetooth low energy shield onto the Arduino.
 Set the "Default Handshaking" switch to ON.